 Coronavirus has kept the nation indoors for what seems like an eternity, but better days are on the horizon.

-As we head into spring and summer, staycations remain the most feasible holiday option.
+This summer, staycations remain the most feasible holiday option.
 You’re probably desperate to dust off the tent and get camping again, even if it's likely to be a slightly different experience compared to years gone by.

 PLEASE NOTE – all information is as given at the time of writing.
 Please refer to government guidance and check before you travel.